 Once you turn on your data retention settings, Workable will show you an overview of your candidate database: If you’re new to Workable, then there will be very few candidates that will be affected by the deletion settings.
 If you’ve been using Workable for some time, then you will have more candidates in your database who will be affected straight away.

 This shows how many candidates in your database will be deleted.
 Also, you can see how many haven’t yet received your Privacy Notice.
 If you click on “Email them with a link to the new Privacy Notice”, these new candidates receive an automatic email containing your processing information (and can, therefore, remain in your database until they become ‘old’ based on your settings).
-Here’s an example of a bulk email to candidates who have been contacted by your hiring team before:

 Once you’ve turned on the GDPR settings, save the changes and you’re good to go.
 Our GDPR features will run by default and help you remain compliant when sourcing and recruiting candidates.
 Your reporting won’t be affected by automatic candidate deletion.
 This way, Workable provides you with the tools to manage and monitor your recruiting function while minimising the burden of GDPR compliance.